Harlock123/DirOpusReImagined/README.md

 The `<Window></Window>` Parameter is a boolean value that indicates whether the command should be executed in a new window or not valid values are True or False

+The `<ToolTip></ToolTip>` Parameter is the text that will appear when the mouse hovers over the button for a few seconds